-Throughout the month of October, we continue the development of Blood of Our Soil by Lianna Makuch with Kyiv based theatre company, Дикий Театр (Wild Theatre).
-Working with a company of actors, we workshopped the script to present to veterans and individuals impacted by the ongoing war, followed by a public performance at the Центр Леся Курбаса, The Les Kurbas Centre, in Kyiv on Wednesday, October 17.
+Throughout the month of October, we continued the development of Barvinok by Lianna Makuch with Kyiv based theatre company, Дикий Театр (Wild Theatre).
+Working with a company of actors, we workshopped the script and then presented it to a small group of veterans and local artists.
+To conclude the process we offered a public performance at the Центр Леся Курбаса, The Les Kurbas Centre, in Kyiv on October 17.

 The third day saw a new draft of the play which was motivated by our own creative team’s goals as well as the feedback from the Ukrainian actors.
 Ukrainian ATO volunteer veteran Dmytro Lavrenchuk and photojournalist/American veteran of Iraq and Afghanistan, Jenn Blatty, joined us as we read the second act of the play aloud twice.
 We were grateful for their informed feedback and questions.